pagecdn/easyfonts/README.md

 :)
 ```

-If you are using `fonts.css`, browsers will download just the font files that you actually use on your website and will not waste
+If you are using `fonts.css`, browsers will download just the font files that you actually use in your HTML and will not waste
-user's bandwidth.
+user's bandwidth by loading all fonts.
 The `fonts.css` file itself is just **25 KB** when loaded from PageCDN.
-PageCDN uses Brotli:11 compression to very
+PageCDN uses Brotli:11
-tightly compress the file to lower its size.
+compression to very tightly compress the file to keep the size within acceptable limits.

 ### Importing a Font